CN8VX/Interface-EchoLinkSvx-Logs/docs/README_EN.md

 ## Default installation:
 - Login is disabled.
 - The IP address column is disabled.
--
-If login is enabled, the default username and password are:

-User name: admin

-Password: admin

 If login is enabled, the default username and password are:

 User name : admin

 Password : admin

 ---